wjhhking/jinspire.dev/_posts/2025-08-25-llm-learning.md

 So how do we fix it?
 - **Gamify learning.** I’ve been experimenting with “additive learning”: giving myself points and badges for completing tasks, then trading those points for rewards (like phone time).
 It’s simple, but it works.
-- **Identity as reinforcement.** If you see yourself as a “lifelong learner,” then learning feels less like effort and more like alignment with your identity.
+- **Identity as reinforcement.** If we see ourselves as a “lifelong learner,” then learning feels less like effort and more like alignment with our identity.
 - **On-demand learning.** Richard Sutton, one of the fathers of RL, proposed in his recent [“Oak” talk](https://www.youtube.com/watch?v=gEbbGyNkR2U) that we should train directly for what is being used, instead of separating pretraining, SFT, and RL.
-This applies even more to humans: we learn best when the reward is tied directly to real-world use — what Andrej Karpathy calls “on-demand learning.”
+This applies even more to humans: we learn best when the reward is tied directly to real-world use — what Andrej Karpathy, the "vibe coding" propagator, calls "on-demand learning".

 Of course, we are not just LLMs.
 We have consciousness, emotions, and a rich inner world that AI doesn't.
 This analogy is a map, not the territory.
 But like any good map, it can help us navigate the complex landscape of personal growth.